When is the Bed and ISA deadline? Cut-off dates for major investment platforms

 As you can’t move the assets directly, the process involves selling the original investments before buying them back.

-When you sell the assets, you may have to pay CGT if you have already exceeded your £3,000 annual CGT.
+When you sell the assets, you may have to pay CGT if you have already exceeded your £3,000 annual CGT allowance.
 However, once inside the ISA wrapper, the investments will be protected from tax in the future.

-You could even avoid CGT entirely by selling your assets gradually and realising gains in instalments, provided you keep them below £3,000.
+You could even avoid CGT entirely by selling your assets gradually and realising gains in instalments, provided the gains are below £3,000 per year.

 As well as protecting you from CGT, moving your investments inside an ISA means you won’t have to pay any tax on your dividend income.

 This could prove valuable given the high rate at which dividends are taxed if you are a higher or additional-rate taxpayer.
-Once you exceed your annual dividend allowance (£500), dividends are taxed at 8.75% for basic-rate taxpayers, 33.75% for higher-rate taxpayers and 39.35% for additional-rate taxpayers.
+Once you exceed your annual dividend allowance (£500 per year), dividends are taxed at 8.75% for basic-rate taxpayers, 33.75% for higher-rate taxpayers and 39.35% for additional-rate taxpayers.

-Protecting your investments by putting them into an ISA will become increasingly important as dividend tax rates will increase from the 2027/28 tax year, as announced in the 2025 Autumn Budget.
+Protecting your investments by putting them into an ISA will become increasingly important as dividend tax rates are increasing from the 2026/27 tax year, as announced in the 2025 Autumn Budget.

 Daniel Hilton